mila-iqia/COVI-AgentSim/docs/src/notes/hydra.md

 -------------------------------------------------------------------
 ```

-You will notice that `hydra-configs` also holds a `search` folder which has not been mentioned yet.
+You will notice that `configs` also holds a `search` folder which has not been mentioned yet.
 Its purpose is to implement a hyper-parameter random search.
 Ideas are similar to `simulation` which is described in this tutorial.
 It holds configurations for `random_search.py`.

 ### Personal setup

-If you want to run experiments for a particular set of plots, parameter tuning or exploration, you need not change the values in the aforementioned files/folder. **Rather**, create your directory in `hydra-configs/simulation` (which will not be tracked unless you change `.gitignore`) and put your overwriting configs in there.
+If you want to run experiments for a particular set of plots, parameter tuning or exploration, you need not change the values in the aforementioned files/folder. **Rather**, create your directory in `configs/simulation` (which will not be tracked unless you change `.gitignore`) and put your overwriting configs in there.

 For instance: